d2l-ai/d2l-en/chapter_appendix/how-to-contribute.md

 ### Edit the Book and Push

 Now it's time to edit the book.
-It's best to edit the notebooks in Jupyter following the [instructions](../chapter_appendix/jupyter.md) in the appendix.
+It's best to edit the notebooks in Jupyter following instructions in :numref:`chapter_jupyter`.
 Make the changes and check that they're OK.
 Assume we have modified a typo in the file `~/d2l-en/chapter_appendix/how-to-contribute.md`.
 You can then check which files you have changed:

 ```